Never Hire a Machine-Safety Company Without Asking These 10 Questions

 Machine safety upgrades can be complex and costly.
 It’s ideal to find a partner who provides at least two phases where the scope, technical requirements, and costs are provided to you.

 By the end of phase one, you should know the magnitude and cost of the required upgrades early in the process.
 This gives you an early opportunity to decide if upgrades, machine replacement, or outsourcing of the work is the best financial approach for your organization.

 The second phase of design and engineering should ensure the upgrades are precisely “designed-to-fit” and are compatible with normal production and maintenance needs.
 The second phase should ensure the upgrades do not reduce or obstruct machine productivity, reliability, quality, or worse—creates a new unforeseen hazard.

-For this type of equipment, your safety partner should have extensive safety-control system expertise.
-Many companies may have expertise in fabricating mechanical guarding, but outsource their safety-control upgrades to a third party.
-This increases your chance of incurring delays, cost overruns and ineffective solutions.
+For this type of equipment, your safety partner should have extensive machine safety-control system expertise.
+Many companies may have expertise in fabricating mechanical guarding, but outsource their machine safety-control upgrades to a third party.
+This increases your chance of incurring delays, cost overruns, and ineffective solutions.

-Also ensure they can select the correct and approved control devices, as well as configure the wiring and circuits to interrupt motion and energy in a reliable and compliant manner.
-This is important since a key part of any machine-safety risk assessment is determining the reliability or performance level needed for the safety-control system’s devices and circuits.
+Also ensure they can select the correct and approved safety-control devices, as well as configure the wiring and circuits to interrupt motion and energy in a reliable and compliant manner.
+This is important since a key part of any machine-safety risk assessment is determining the reliability or performance level needed for the machine’s safety-control system devices and circuits.

-- Suitable zero-energy state isolation devices for lockout of each hazardous energy source
+- Suitable zero-energy state (ZES) isolation devices for lockout of each hazardous-energy source

-- Tamper-resistant barrier guarding to prevent access Above, Under, Through or Over (AUTO) the guard
+- Tamper-resistant barrier guarding to prevent access Above, Under, Through or Over (AUTO) the guarding

 - Control-reliable safety devices, controllers, and circuit wiring configurations